April Fools’ Email Ideas That Drive Engagement & Boost Conversions

 Why send out April Fools’ emails

 Funny jokes can certainly add new dimensions to your marketing campaign and earn you better results but only if used appropriately.
-So, let’s dive a bit deeper into the essence of April Fools’ emails and figure out the secrets of the most successful campaigns.
+So let’s go over all the steps of creating a humorous marketing email.

 Define your goals

 First of all, figure out what goals you pursue in launching this campaign.
 Do you need to notify the customers about holiday products and promotions?
 Boost sales?
 Increase brand awareness?
 Simply entertain your subscribers and cheer them up?
-Clearly formulate the objectives of your April Fools’ marketing campaign, assess the available resources, and define what success means for you.
-For example, how many conversions or new product sales do you need?
+Clearly formulate the objectives of your April Fools’ marketing campaign, and define what success means for you.

 Segment your audience